andrewdotn/crk-db/README.md

 ## Tests

 Test for this repository are written using Mocha + Chai.
-The tests check that the conversion scripts are working properly, and test for all known edge cases.
-The test spec for each conversion script is located alongside that conversion script in `lib`, with the extension `.test.js`.
+The tests check that the conversion scripts are working properly, and test for known edge cases.
+There is one test suite for each conversion script, located alongside that conversion script in `lib`, with the extension `.test.js`.
 You can run the entire test suite with `npm test`.

 <!-- Links -->
 [ALTLab]:     https://github.com/UAlbertaALTLab